-This section was developed in February 2012 by residents from Sycamore House and John Betts House
+This section was developed by residents from Sycamore House and John Betts House

-For many residents, one of the great advantages of living in an HUC flat is the opportunity to be involved in a community.
+For many residents, one of the great advantages of living in the charity's flats is the opportunity to be involved in a community.
 We recognise that everyone has the right to choose how far they want to be involved and that everyone has a right to privacy.
 The following guidelines are intended not as "rules" but as an indication of how existing residents feel people can make the most of living in a community.

 - Our community is valuable to us all, even though some may be more directly involved in it than others.
-We encourage everyone who lives here to make the most of it - enjoy yourself and have fun! - We aim to behave respectfully to each other and to staff, using a polite tone of voice even if we disagree. - We expect staff to behave respectfully and politely to residents - with discretion, by keeping confidential information private. - As far as we are able, we appreciate each other; each resident and member of staff is part of our community.
+We encourage everyone who lives here to make the most of it - enjoy yourself and have fun! - We aim to behave respectfully to each other and to staff, using a polite tone of voice even if we disagree. - We expect staff to behave respectfully and politely to residents with discretion, by keeping confidential information private. - As far as we are able, we appreciate each other; each resident and member of staff is part of our community.

-- We make new people welcome while also respecting the wishes of those who do not wish to join in, or may need time to do so. - If someone is new, see if they need any help to settle in.
-If they are shy encourage them and make them welcome. - We try to be polite to everyone and greet people when we see them. - We try to look out for each other if someone needs help, offer it if you can. - Gossip about others can sometimes be harmful please avoid it! - To get the most from others listen and be open-minded to new ideas. - Be willing to make contact with people who are not in your usual group of friends. - Noise is the number one cause of disputes between neighbours in London.
+- We make new people welcome while also respecting the wishes of those who do not wish to join in, or may need time to do so. - If someone is new, see if they need any help to settle in. - Gossip about others can be harmful please avoid it! - To get the most from others listen and be open-minded to new and different ideas. - Be willing to make contact with people who are not in your usual group of friends. - Noise is the number one cause of disputes between neighbours in London.
 Please consider whether others can hear you.
 If you are being disturbed, don't let bad feeling brew - talk about it, ideally to the person concerned, or to the Scheme Manager.